supplier audit inside china factory for execution risk evaluation

 FAQ

-They provide partial information but not full decision support
+They provide partial information — but not full supplier validation.

-Supplier verification is required to confirm real execution capability
+Supplier verification is required to confirm execution capability.

-A factory audit does not tell you if a supplier will succeed.
+A factory audit does not tell you whether a supplier will succeed.

 It only shows what is visible at a specific moment.

-If your supplier decision is based on an audit,
+If supplier selection is based only on an audit,

 Continue Reading